zorn/mikezornek.com/content/posts/2019/1/anatomy-of-a-modern-ios-project-code-consistency-with-swiftlint/index.md

 This script will look for the `swiftlint` command line tool.
 If found, it will run it on your project's source files.
 If not found, it will still allow the build to finish but will post a short message to the console.

 ## SwiftLint In Action
-With `swiftlint` is installed and your Xcode project setup, you now will experience new inline warnings and errors, helping to identify code that might lean away from community standards.
+With `swiftlint` installed and your Xcode project setup, you now will experience new inline warnings and errors, helping to identify code that might lean away from community standards.
 Sometimes the warnings or errors will even offer automated fix options too.

 <figure>
 <img src="xcode-editor.png" alt="Warnings and Errors in Xcode Editor" data-action="zoom"/>